-2 Annual leave entitlements

-The entitlement to annual leave for all posts up to Corporate Director, increases with service.
+2 Annual leave entitlements The entitlement to annual leave for all posts up to Corporate Director, increases with service.

-- Annual leave entitlement, full time equivalent - days/ hours leave per year Employees up to Less than 5 years local government 24 days Corporate continuous service (177.6 hours) Directors/Managing Entitlement to annual leave will 30 days Director increase on the 5 th anniversary of an employee's start date (222 hours) Managing Director 34 days and Corporate (251.6 hours) Directors
+Length of service Annual leave entitlement, full time equivalent - days/ hours leave per year Employees up to Corporate Directors/Managin Less than 5 years local government continuous service 24 days (177.6 hours) g Director Entitlement to annual leave will increase on the 5 th anniversary of an employee's start date (pro rata) 30 days (222 hours) Managing Director and Corporate Directors 34 days (251.6 hours)

-- 2.1 The annual leave year runs from 1st April to 31st March. - 2.2 Annual leave in the HR system will be allocated in hours and minutes rather than days, a standard 7.4 hours is applied to a days entitlement, except for employees who work in CCTV whose standard FTE is greater than the council norm and is calculated on 8.8 hours. - 2.3 Annual leave entitlement is pro rata for part time employees and for staff that work annualised hours, annual leave entitlement will be pro rata'd based on the average weekly hours of the contract - 2.4 The annual leave calculator is available on the HR page or by clicking the link below: Annual Leave Calculator - Hourly Entitlement 2023-2024 READ ONLY.xlsx (sharepoint.com)
+- 2.1 The annual leave year runs from 1st April to 31st March. - 2.2 Annual leave in the HR system will be allocated in hours and minutes rather than days, a standard 7.4 hours is applied to a days entitlement, except for employees who work in CCTV whose standard FTE is greater than the council norm and is calculated on 8.8 hours. - 2.3 Annual leave entitlement is pro rata for part time employees and for staff that work annualised hours, annual leave entitlement will be pro rata'd based on the average weekly hours of the contract - 2.4 The annual leave calculator is available on the HR page or by clicking the link below: Annual Leave Calculator.